timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform for musicians, streamlining tasks like bookings, contracts, invoices, and compliance.
+MusoBuddy is a comprehensive music business management platform for musicians, designed to streamline tasks such as bookings, contracts, invoices, and compliance.
 It aims to be a user-friendly, reliable, and scalable centralized solution, initially targeting the UK market with plans for international expansion, enabling musicians to focus more on their craft.

 ## User Preferences
 Preferred communication style: Simple, everyday language.